bodleian/iiif-static-choices/docker-gui/README.md

 If you experience issues where different viewers seem to be using the same resources:

 1. **Check the outputId**: Ensure each viewer has a unique outputId
-2. **Clear existing resources**: Sometimes manually removing conflicting directories in `/app/iiif/image/` can help
-3. **Check server logs**: Look for any errors related to file operations
+2. **Check server logs**: Look for any errors related to file operations
-4. **Restart the container**: Sometimes a clean restart resolves file access issues
+3. **Restart the container**: Sometimes a clean restart resolves file access issues